simonkingaby/DataViz2024-Public/Examples/Classroom Grades/README.md

 *I need a Python function that will create the csv.*

-## Debugging and tweaking the generated code

-I wasn't able to get a perfect dataset with the code Copilot wrote, so I had to modify it a little.
-And debug it.
-But it was definitely a good start, and it saved me a ton of time.
+The code that was generated was very helpful, but also it was not quite right.
+GitHub Copilot did not get the loop counter right.
+After adjusting and debugging the code, I ended up with the code in the Create Data notebook.
+I decided to use a Jupyter Notebook file, instead of a .py Python file, because you don't have to drop to a command line to run the code.

-## Assignment
+## Your Assignment

 Run the Create Data python code to generate a sample dataset and save it as a CSV.